 Cellars

 Repair category N/A

-Notes
+Notes Not applicable.

 Electricity

-Repair category 1
+Repair category 2

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+A precautionary check of the electrical system is always recommended prior to purchase.
+No tests were carried out by this firm.